 A video camera inspection is recommended if you are experiencing sewer or drain clogs over and over again.
 The sewer inspection will easily find any obstructions, clogs, leaks, offset joints, inadequate-grade pipes, or breakages.

 Plumbing Connection uses state-of-the-art video cameras for a visual inspection of drains and sewer lines that transmit a high-resolution image to the control monitor.
-Each camera is attached to a flexible rod that can reach anywhere, bending around corners.
-It provides information in real time since the camera is streaming a live feed that your plumber sees on a video monitor.
+Each camera is attached to a rod that flexes to reach anywhere, bending around corners.
+Video is transmitted in real time to a monitor where your plumber can view and diagnose the issues within your pipes.
 After it reaches the blockage point, a Plumbing Connection technician will use the locating device to determine the exact place where the repair or replacement should be done.
 With a diagnosis that accurate, we can solve your sewer problem quickly and cost effectively.
 This technique also helps identify the source of hidden problems which makes it our preferred maintenance tool.

 HOW PIPE CAMERA INSPECTIONS WORK